lvk88/OccTutorial/README.md

 # OccTutorial
 This repository contains a set of tutorials for OpenCASCADE, the open source geometry kernel.
 You can read more about OpenCASCADE at http://www.opencascade.org.
+This series consists of chapters, each chapter demonstrating a small set of features offered by OpenCASCADE.
+Make sure you also follow the [blog](http://occtutorials.wordpress.com) where the discussions of each example is published.

 ## Where to start.
 If you are familiar with using CMAKE, GIT, and generally with building and compiling, proceed to the "Quick start" section.
 If you need a detailed explanation